Caahlo/challpr/README.md

 # ÖV-Güteklassen to S2 Converter

-This project converts a GeoDB file containing polygons and their public transport grades into a csv file containing s2cells and their grade.
-For more information about s2cells see : https://github.com/google/s2geometry or http://s2geometry.io/.
-The cellIDs, which are the first value, can be inserted into https://s2.sidewalklabs.com/regioncoverer/ in order to show them on a map.
-Be sure to insert hex values since the website does not work for dec or bin numbers.
+This project converts a file that contains geodataframes into a csv file that contains s2 cells and their respective grade.
+For more information about s2cells see [The google s2geometry library](https://github.com/google/s2geometry) or [The s2geometry Website](http://s2geometry.io/).
+The cellIDs from the output file can be inserted into [The Sidewalklabs region coverer](https://s2.sidewalklabs.com/regioncoverer/) in order to show them on the world map.
+Note that the standard base for the s2 cell IDs is hexadecimal.

-The python-program was run in the venv folder so it should contain all required libraries.

-The Final_OeVGK_2018.gdb.zip contains all the data needed.
-For now only one of six layers was used.

-The program itself is in the challengeproject.py file.

-The output of the program is saved in the oev-grades.csv file.
+The src folder contains two python scripts.
+The ```challengeproject.py``` file is used to convert any file that contains geoframes which themselves contain at least the two attributes geometry and grade into a csv file.
+The csv file contains every s2 cell partially or fully contained in the multipolygons from the input file.
+The layers that are to be converted must be specified in the source code.
+The coordinates from the original file are automatically converted to GPS coordinates (epsg: 4326).
+The ```s2cell_to_lnglat.py```file can be run as script int the console in two different ways.
+The first possibility is to type ```python s2cell_to_lnglat.py <s2cell_id>```.
+If done this way the script returns a single coordinate pair that lies in the center of the s2 cell .
+The second possibility is to simply type in ```python s2cell_to_lnglat.py``` and after that repeatedly type in an s2 cell ID.
+After every input the script returns the respective coordinate pair of the s2 cell.